 - Preparation: Once confirmed, anaesthesia is administered to the surrounding area of the infected tooth.
 Next, a rubber sheet (also known as a rubber dam) is placed over the area to isolate the tooth while ensuring that the region is kept dry and free from saliva.

 - Cleaning: The dentist will then drill an access hole into the tooth and carefully remove the related tissues and debris from the pulp chamber.
 Root canal files are special tools used to ensure the root canal is thoroughly clean.
 Water or other cleaning solutions (e.g: sodium hypochlorite) will be used periodically to help disinfect and clean the teeth.

 - Fill & Seal: Finally, the root canals are filled with a rubber-like material (also known as gutta-percha) and sealed off using an adhesive cement.
-Some dentists will put medication and temporary filling inside the tooth to allow for complete drainage of the infected material and that recommend patients come back for a second visit to seal off the tooth.
+Some dentists will put medication and temporary filling inside the tooth to allow for complete drainage of the infected material and they that recommend patients come back for a second visit to seal off the tooth.

 Common Causes that Require a Root Canal Treatment

-- Repeated Dental Procedure on Tooth—Certain dental procedures (E.g.: shaving of enamel, large fillings and other tooth restoration procedures) could indirectly weaken teeth or increase pressure placed on teeth.
+- Repeated Dental Procedure on Tooth—Certain dental procedures (E.g.: shaving of enamel, large fillings and other tooth restoration procedures) could indirectly weaken teeth or increase the pressure placed on teeth.
 These can increase the chance of development of tooth cracks and chips which ultimately adds to the risk of having an inflamed dental pulp.

 - Trauma to Tooth—High impact to your face region could lead to trauma to your teeth which increases the chance of development of tooth cracks and chips.
-In some cases, even when injury to tooth is not visible, pulp damage still remains a possibility.
+In some cases, even when injury to the tooth is not visible, pulp damage still remains a possibility.